Difference Between JRE and JVM

 Key Differences Between JRE and JVM

-- JRE acts as container and jvm acts as content.
+- JRE acts as a container, and jvm acts as content.

-- JRE is composed of JVM + Libraries to run applications whereas jvm contains only runtime environment for executing Java bytecode.
+- JRE is composed of JVM + Libraries to run applications, whereas jvm contains only a runtime environment for executing Java bytecode.

 Comparison table between JRE vs JVM

 Let’s discuss the top comparison between JRE vs JVM.

 |Full-Form||The full form of JRE is the Java Runtime Environment.||The full form of JVM is Java Virtual Machine.|

 |Definition||Java Runtime Environment is a part of Java Development Kit (JDK) that comprises of a JVM, core classes and support libraries.
 Its main function is to provide a runtime environment to run java code.||Java Virtual Machine (JVM) is like a virtual computer that executes a set of precompiled statements.
 When a Java compiler compiles source code, it generates a set of instructions called bytecode (.class files).
 The Java Virtual Machine interprets bytecode instructions and converts them into machine code for its execution.|